-185 However, the situation would be more difficult were B to publish personal data about A alongside information about themselves, e.g. by as where B uploads a photograph onto a social networking site that shows A and B together.
+^{185.} However, the situation would be more difficult were B to publish personal data about A alongside information about themselves, e.g. where B uploads a photograph onto a social networking site that shows A and B together.
 A deletion request would raise a direct conflict between B's autonomy (manifested in their expressive act of posting the photo) and A's autonomy (manifested in their desire to exercise informational control over it); see Geoffrey Gomery, "Whose Autonomy Matters?
 Reconciling the Competing Claims of Privacy and Freedom of Expression" (2007) 27:3 Legal Studies 404.

-186As already noted, in the former case, at least the poster of the data might well not even be treated as a data controller: above, text to note 110.
+^{186.} As already noted, in the former case, at least the poster of the data might well not even be treated as a data controller: above, at 28.

-187 In the case of Peck, supra note 165, the ECtHR stated that Mr Peck, who had attempted to commit suicide on a public street, had a partial expectation of privacy as he could not have reasonably foreseen that the stills of the CCTV footage of the event would be broadcast on television and distributed to other police constabularies other than that of his local.
+^{187.} In the case of Peck, supra note 168, the ECtHR stated that Mr Peck, who had attempted to commit suicide on a public street, had a partial expectation of privacy as he could not have reasonably foreseen that the stills of the CCTV footage of the event would be broadcast on television and distributed to other police constabularies.